 Premium Exclusive Selective Mining

 Coal is one of the most lucrative – and misunderstood – commodities.
 The average person seldom knows how we use coal is in every aspect of our lives; it’s not just about providing power, but also about housing, the job market, and politics.

 The coal market can generally be divided into:

 The mining companies that extract and sell coal

 The middlemen involved in the complex sale and exchange of coal

 The people who use the coal.
 This ranges from power plants to construction firms, as coal is also needed to produce steel.

 The coal market is large and lucrative…for those who have access to it.
-About eight billion tons of coal were produced and sold at the turn of the decade, and coal funders/traders saw returns upward of 5% per shipment.
-Barring major corporations and governments however, almost no one is able to trade coal.
+About eight billion tonnes of coal were produced and sold at the turn of the decade, and coal funders/traders saw returns upward of 5% per shipment.
+Barring major corporations and governments, however, almost no one is able to trade coal.
 Even if you could afford to buy a few barge loads of coal (which would require millions in capital), the risk would be too great – if your customer ever turns down the shipment, you would not be able to negotiate a new buyer yourself (the process is complicated and expensive), and you would have nowhere to store your inventory.
 As such, the coal trade remains exclusive despite its profitability.